 Linear perspective is a method based on mathematical principles used to depict art on a flat canvas, represented in the same manner as in reality.

 Though linear perspective refined in Renaissance and Baroque periods, the method dates back to an unspecified period through which it has continued to evolve everywhere it went.
 So there is no conclusive evidence to say the artist who first developed it.
-However, Ambrogio Lorenzetti was the first artist (noted) to exhibit linear perspective in his painting Annunciation, and Filippo Brunelleschi was the first to introduce it to architecture.
+However, Ambrogio Lorenzetti was the first artist (noted) to exhibit linear perspective in his painting Annunciation, and Filippo Brunelleschi was the first to introduce its different terms.
+Lastly, Alberti explained it mathematically in his book De Pictera.

 Linear perspective is a technique that is used in art to create an illusion of space and depth as well as in architecture and interiors to bring extraordinary effects of vision and perspective in real life.